 October 2, 2020

 Are you considering moving your company’s manufacturing to Mexico to enjoy the advantages of a skilled labor force, lower turnover rate, and cost-savings?
-Once you’re familiar with the many benefits of doing business in Mexico, the next step is selecting the right manufacturing facility to produce your goods.
+Once you’re familiar with USMCA pros and cons and have assessed other benefits of doing business in Mexico, the next step is selecting the right manufacturing facility to produce your goods.

 Like all business owners, your goal is to find a site where you can manufacture products in line with your specific needs in terms of cost, quality, and product type.
 Whether you aim to partner with an extant facility or build your own from the ground up, a number of factors can affect your cost, timeline, and liability while doing business in Mexico.

 In this short guide, we’ll go over the major factors to be considered in site selection.

 To produce your products effectively, you’ll need a location that meets the following three business site selection criteria:

 - The right infrastructure to deliver goods in line with your company’s production calendar

 The best site is highly dependent on your industry.
 For instance, Mexico is now a go-to region for manufacturing in the following sectors: